Purchases made through links may earn us a small commission, at no extra cost to you, and help support this website. Thank you!

 Tips for Visiting Mendenhall Glacier

-- Mendenhall Glacier is easily accessible from the cruise ship docks if you don’t want to do an organized excursion.
+- Mendenhall Glacier is easily accessible from the cruise ship docks if you don’t want to do an organized excursion as part of your Alaska cruise.
 There is a shuttle bus that picks people up in the parking lot beside the Mount Roberts Tram.
 It costs $10/person each way.
 You can save $4.00 if you bundle your shuttle ticket with a ticket for Mount Roberts Tram.
 We paid $48 each to visit both places.
 Buy your ticket at the Mount Roberts Tram building.

 - You can also take the city bus but it drops off passengers 2.4 km from the visitor center.